Y. Tony Yang

-Dr. Yang has authored more than 100 peer-reviewed articles.
-His first-authored work has appeared in leading general medicine (including New England Journal of Medicine, JAMA), oncology (including Lancet Oncology, Journal of Clinical Oncology), pediatrics (including JAMA Pediatrics, Pediatrics), health policy and services (including Health Affairs, Medical Care), public health (including American Journal of Public Health, Public Health Reports), and health law (including Journal of Law, Medicine & Ethics, Food and Drug Law Journal) journals.
-The impact of his scholarship is observable in media coverage on outlets such as CNN, Fox News, New York Times, Wall Street Journal, Washington Post, LA Times, San Francisco Chronicle, Chicago Tribune, Philadelphia Inquirer, Boston Globe, USA Today and Huffington Post.
+Dr. Yang has authored more than 150 peer-reviewed articles.
+His first-authored work has appeared in leading general medicine (including New England Journal of Medicine, JAMA, Lancet), oncology (including Lancet Oncology, Journal of Clinical Oncology), pediatrics (including JAMA Pediatrics, Pediatrics), health policy and services (including Health Affairs, Milbank Quarterly, Medical Care), public health (including American Journal of Public Health, Public Health Reports), and health law (including Journal of Law, Medicine & Ethics, Food and Drug Law Journal) journals.
+He is the lead author of a book about vaccine policy published by Springer in 2023.
+The impact of his scholarship is observable in media coverage on outlets such as CNN, Fox News, National Public Radio, New York Times, Wall Street Journal, Washington Post, LA Times, San Francisco Chronicle, Chicago Tribune, Philadelphia Inquirer, Boston Globe, and USA Today.

 Dr. Yang received an Early Career Award for Excellence from American Public Health Association.
 He is a Distinguished Fellow of the National Academies of Practice.
 Dr. Yang has been awarded more than $5.5 million in U.S. federal grants as principal investigator, including an active 4-year R01 from NIH-National Cancer Institute.
 He has been supported by various foundation funders as principal investigator, including The Robert Wood Johnson Foundation (Policy for Action, Interdisciplinary Research Leaders and Public Health Law Research).
 He is a member of AcademyHealth Education Council.
 He holds graduate degrees in Public Health (Harvard), Health Policy and Management (Harvard), and Law (University of Pennsylvania).